rootztigmod/hypergraph-partitioner/README.md

 The benchmark claims in this README are specific to the TIG-style generated hypergraph instances and protocol described below.
 They should not be read as universal state-of-the-art claims across all public hypergraph partitioning benchmark suites.

-## Advance Evidence Method

-The candidate Advance method is **Deterministic Hyperedge-Consensus and Quota-Replayed Refinement for Balanced k-Way Hypergraph Partitioning**.

-The submitted method is an abstract algorithmic method for balanced k-way hypergraph partitioning.
-It combines:

-1. compact dual-bitmask KM1 gain estimation;
-2. deterministic quota-bounded move selection and host replay;
-3. balance-preserving swap and cycle refinement;
-4. hyperedge-guided perturbation;
-5. deterministic consensus/relinking against retained high-quality partitions or best-known assignments.

-The CUDA/Rust implementation in this repository is one embodiment of that method, with track-specific parameterisation for different TIG instance sizes.

 ### Key Results (vs Mt-KaHyPar `highest_quality` preset)

 Latest default-refinement results on 10 instances per measured track: